Leavening agent: History

-Other leavens
+Physical leavens

 Steam and air are used as leavening agents when they expand upon heating.
 To take advantage of this style of leavening, the baking must be done at high enough temperatures to flash the water to steam, with a batter that is capable of holding the steam in until set.
-This effect is typically used in popovers, Yorkshire puddings, and to a lesser extent in tempura.
+This effect is typically used in products having one large cavity, such as popovers, Yorkshire puddings, pita, and most preparations made from choux pastry.
+The effect is also seen to a lesser extent in tempura.
+For making panko the dough is electrically heated, producing steam evenly throughout the dough.

 Mechanical leavening

-Creaming is the process of beating sugar crystals and solid fat (typically butter) together in a mixer.
-This integrates tiny air bubbles into the mixture, since the sugar crystals physically cut through the structure of the fat.
-Creamed mixtures are usually further leavened by a chemical leaven like baking soda.
-This is often used in cookies.

 Using a whisk on certain liquids, notably cream or egg whites, can also create foams through mechanical action.
 This is the method employed in the making of sponge cakes, where an egg protein matrix produced by vigorous whipping provides almost all the structure of the finished product.

 The Chorleywood bread process uses a mix of biological and mechanical leavening to produce bread; while it is considered by food processors to be an effective way to deal with the soft wheat flours characteristic of British Isles agriculture, it is controversial due to a perceived lack of quality in the final product.
 The process has nevertheless been adapted by industrial bakers in other parts of the world.